KhaelK138/KhaelK138.github.io/markdown/Business.md

 - `ABM`: Account Based Marketing - Doing B2B sales campaigns based specifically on the client
   - Could include customizing the landing pages per customer

+## Payments

+**Comp Increases**
+- Raises usually between 3-6%, promotions between 10 and 15%

+**Triangle of Employees, Customers, and Shareholders**
+- Need to be in the middle of this

 ## Misc
 Priorities: